lumigo-io/lumigo-kubernetes-operator/README.md

 Status:       	Pending
 ```

-(The reason for this limitation is very long story, but it is necessary for Lumigo to figure out which EKS cluster is the operator sending data from).
+(The reason for this limitation is very long story, but it is necessary for Lumigo to figure out which EKS cluster is the operator sending data from.)
 If you are installing the Lumigo Kubernetes operator on an EKS cluster with only the Fargate profile, [add a managed nodegroup](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html).

 #### Naming your cluster